Chocomunk/RobotGame/README.md

 To get this project onto your computer, you can either clone the repository using git or download it.
 #### Cloning with git

-Make sure git is install then run the command below in your desired parent directory.
+Make sure git is installed then run the command below in your desired parent directory.
 ```
 $ git clone https://github.com/Chocomunk/RobotGame
 ```